At a glance

 As pancreatitis can run concurrently with IBD, your veterinarian may also wish to run one (or more) of the following tests;

-- fTLI (feline Trypsin-Like Immunoreactivity): This test measures the concentrations of trypsin-like proteins in blood serum.
+- fTLI (feline Trypsin-Like Immunoreactivity): A measure of the concentrations of trypsin-like proteins in serum.

-- fPLI (feline Pancreatic Lipase Immunoreactivity): A measure of feline pancreatic lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
+- fPLI (feline Pancreatic Lipase Immunoreactivity): A test to measure feline pancreatic-specific lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
+Normal levels are 2.0-6.8ug/dL, in cats with mild or resolving pancreatitis, levels may be 6.8-12ug/dL and cats with pancreatitis, over 12ug/dL.

 The goal of treatment is to identify and treat the cause, where possible as well as manage symptoms.
 Treatment requires a multimodal approach, which may include the following: